perseas/Pyrseas/docs/user/command-line/dbtoyaml.rst

 object (see `Multiple File Output`_).

-Note that `JSON <http://json.org/>`_ is an official subset of YAML version 1.2, so the :program:`dbtoyaml` output should also be compatible with JSON tools.
+Note that `JSON <http://json.org/>`_ is an official subset of YAML version 1.2, so the :program:`yamltodb` should be able to read your JSON files as long as you rename your \*.json files to \*.yaml.

 A sample of the output format is as follows::